Utkarshd74/Learning-Git/README.md

 # Learning-Git
-This is a demo of Git and GitHub Class
+This is a demo of Git and GitHub Class.